 Note that to see scrolling when previewing your project, the viewport must be smaller than the artboard.
 For example, if your artboard fits the dimensions for an iPhone 8, you cannot see vertical scrolling if previewing the project as an iPhone X because the viewport would be longer than the artboard; however, if you change the preview viewport to an iPhone 8 (or any smaller model), you will see the scrolling.

-You can define unique settings for the grid and layout guides on each artboard.
-To use layout guides, select an artboard and, under Layout, click either or both of checkboxes for columns and rows.
-Then, use the Count, Gutter, and Size text fields to set your layout guides as wanted.
+You can define unique settings for the grid on each artboard.
+To use the grid, select an artboard and, under Layout Grid in the Inspector panel, click the Columns, Rows, and Grid checkboxes as wanted.

-To adjust the width, count, gutter, or margin of your layout, click the column icon () or the row icon (), and then use the corresponding text field or scrubber.
+To refine your grid settings, click the More icon () next to each checkbox and use the corresponding text field or drag the scrubber.
 For example, to adjust the margin, click the Margin text field and enter any numerical value (including numbers beyond 100, for complete precision) or drag the scrubber (value limited to a max of 100).

-To snap objects to your grid or layout guides, you can enable smart guides: In Studio menu bar, click View menu, Layout, and then Toggle Smart Guides.
+To snap objects to your grid or layout guides, you can enable smart guides: In Studio menu bar, click the View menu, Layout, and then Show Smart Guides.

 Studio gives you the option to perform math operations in all numerical fields of the inspector.
 You can add (+), subtract (-), multiply (*), or divide (/) simply by entering the desired math symbol in the numerical field to establish an equation (e.g., 150+50px).